stevedonovan/runner/readme.md

 $ runner --add "time json regex"
 ```

+A local crate may be specified by its pathname.
 You can add as many crates as you like - the number of available dependencies doesn't
 slow down the linker.
 Thereafter, you may refer to these crates in snippets.
 Note that
 by default, `runner` uses 2021 edition since 0.6.0.